nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 ds
 ```

 There's no need to keep these files around if you plan to stream the data instead of downloading.
+You can run this to delete all of the locally downloaded files.

 ```{code-cell} ipython3
 for item in subsetted_data.glob("*"):